FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/getting-started.md

 ## Unsealing Data

-After encryption, the data can be securely processed by the contract and sealed with the user’s **public key** (from their permit), and it is returned to the user when the user requests it.
+After encryption, the data can be securely processed by the contract and sealed with the user's **public key** (from their permit), and it is returned to the user when the user requests it.
 To access and interpret this data, the user must **unseal** it using their private key, which is securely stored on their device.
 The unsealing process is essential to ensure that only the intended user can view the final result.

 When the contract returns the encrypted data to the user, it remains sealed.
-This means the data is still encrypted with the user’s **public key** and cannot be read until the corresponding **private key** is used to unlock it. **cofhejs** provides a simple method to handle this.
+This means the data is still encrypted with the user's **public key** and cannot be read until the corresponding **private key** is used to unlock it. **cofhejs** provides a simple method to handle this.

-Here’s example code to show how the unsealing process works:
+Here's example code to show how the unsealing process works:

 ```javascript
 const permit = await cofhejs.getPermit({